orgmir/luisramos.dev/src/content/2021-07-02-marrying-KMM-swift-sourcery/index.md

 ## Conclusion

-We made use of a Soucercy template to generate code that makes our Kotlin extensions actually extend the correct Swift classes.
+We made use of a Sourcery template to generate code that makes our Kotlin extensions actually extend the correct Swift classes.
 We also used the Swift CLI to generate an interface of our shared framework that Sourcery could read.
-And we set it up so it runs everytime Xcode builds, so changes in the shared framework are automatically propagated to Swift.
+And we set it up so it runs every time Xcode builds, so changes in the shared framework are automatically propagated to Swift.

 Integrating Sourcery early into a KMM project pays off in the short and in the long run.
 With this setup, you avoid writing a lot of boilerplate code and bridge the gap between Kotlin and Swift a bit better.
 Best part is that you can keep adding templates to fit your usage and make it easy to keep switching contexts.